rudresh051/Software-Testing-Resources/Selenium/Notes/nj_204/L1_SeleniumIntroduction_Types_Architecture.md

 It was the predecessor to WebDriver providing a server-based architecture for automated web testing
 but is now deprecated in favor of WebDriver.

-* Selenium RC (Remote Control) was one of the earlier versions of Selenium, used for automating web
+* Selenium RC (Remote Control) was one of the earlier(old) versions of Selenium, used for automating web
 browsers for testing purposes.
 It allowed testers to write automated tests in various programming
 languages, such as Java, Python, C#, etc., by providing a client-server architecture.